baptistecaziot/pitracker/README.md

 5. Add the accelerometer:
 6. Add the synchronization plug:

 Wrning note: the rPis SD cards get corrupt over time.
-You'll probably
+You'll probably need to change them priodically.
+To preserve them try to boot off the rPi from the "Log Out" menu and never by unplugging power.
+Similarly try to get a battery large enough that you can turn off the system at the end of the recording rather than the battery running out.

 ## Installation
 1. Install NOOB: Install NOOB on a SD card, start the Pi.